ubuntu-flutter-community/rss.dart/README.md

 ## Thanks

-This package is forked from [WebFeed](https://pub.dev/packages/webfeed).
+This package is forked from [WebFeed](https://pub.dev/packages/webfeed) and dart_rss.